gmvoit/just-the-docs/descriptions/Regulation.md

 ## Black Hole Feedback

-**ExpCGM** does not currently include an implementation of black hole feedback.
+**ExpCGM** does not yet include an implementation of black hole feedback.
 Developing such algorithms is a high priority future task for the collaboration.